wp-plugins/yourchannel/readme.txt

 **Features :**

-* Easy visual builder with live preview which generates shortcode that looks like `[yourchannel user="user"]`.
+* Easy visual builder with live preview which generates shortcode that looks like `[yourchannel user="username"]`.
 * Play video in Lightbox or Inline.
 * 7 video thumb styles.
 * RTL support.